 While at the hotel, one of my boys came running over excited after binging on television shows and their commercials.
 Exasperatedly, he asked if I had heard of this lottery deal.
 Then he went on to explain what it was and his deep concern as to why haven’t I bought a ticket.
 I smiled and gave him an explanation about the odds of winning, etc. It helped calm him down, a bit.

 If ever I won a lottery in my life, it would be the country and era of my birth and the family into which I was born.
-When I was born, let there be no confusion, I was given this ticket from God to go anywhere I choose.
+When I was born, let there be no confusion, I was given this ticket by God to go anywhere I choose.

 In another poem, Jeanne Lohmann: puts it nicely in her poem At Birth, I Was Handed a Ticket.
 The last stanza is about the end of life: “Nobody told me when I’ll have to get off this train, nobody handed me a schedule.
 But I’d like to be ready when the conductor signals my stop.
 I’d like to be willing to surrender my one-way ticket and go down the aisle to the opening door, take the steps leading to the ground, leave all my baggage behind.”

 The metaphor of the emotional baggage we carry, if not repacked or gone through periodically, weighs us down, burdens us.
 In my limited understanding in working with geriatrics, often the unpacked traumatic or confusing events are stuffed away unattended, unresolved, hauntingly creeping back with the onset of dementia and Alzheimer’s.
 It seems to come on in a continual loop of a rerun movie within a mind that has decreased cognitive ability to resolve.